benzookapi/shopify-barebone-app-sample/README.md

 4. Set `YOUR_APP_URL` (your ngrok or other platform `root` URL) and `YOUR_APP_URL/callback` to your app settings in [partner dashboard](https://partners.shopify.com/) (if you add `?external=true` parameter to `YOUR_APP_URL`, the app UX turns into a service connector which tries to connect Shopify stores and their users).

-5. (For PostgreSQL user only,) create the following table in your database (in `psql` command or other tools).
+5. (For PostgreSQL or MySQL users only,) create the following table in your database (in `psql` or `mysql` command or other tools).
 ```
+For PostgreSQL:

 CREATE TABLE shops ( _id VARCHAR NOT NULL PRIMARY KEY, data json NOT NULL, created_at TIMESTAMP NOT NULL, updated_at TIMESTAMP NOT NULL );

+For MySQL:

+CREATE TABLE shops ( _id VARCHAR(500) NOT NULL PRIMARY KEY, data JSON NOT NULL, created_at TIMESTAMP NOT NULL, updated_at TIMESTAMP NOT NULL );

 ```
 6. For CLI generated extensions, execute `npm run deploy -- --reset` and follow its instruction (choose your partner account, connecting to the exising app, etc.) which registers extensions to your exising app and create `/.env` file which has extensiton ids used by this sample app.
 After the command ends  successfully, go to the created extension in your [partner dashboard](https://partners.shopify.com/) and enable its dev. preview if available (it's enough for testing in development stores).